nabeelimrani/feedback-tool/README.md

 5. Mentioning Users in Comments:
    - To mention a user, use the `@username` format in your comment.
-   - The mentioned user will receive a notification about the mention.

 6. View the feedback and comments for an interactive and collaborative experience!

-## Contributing

-If you would like to contribute to the project, follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

-## Troubleshooting

-Include common issues users might face and how to troubleshoot them.

-## License

-This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.